SecurityTokenStandard/EIP-Spec/EIP-PFT.md

 This function returns the tranches to use in this circumstance.
 For example, a security token may return the `bytes32("unrestricted")` tranche, or a simple implementation with a small set of possible tranches could just return all tranches associated with an owner.

-The return value can be empty which implies there is no default branch (and hence the ERC777 `send` function will throw), or return more than one tranche, in which case the ERC777 `send` function should loop over these tranches in order until the specified amount has been successfully transferred.
+The return value can be empty which implies there is no default tranche (and hence the ERC777 `send` function will throw), or return more than one tranche, in which case the ERC777 `send` function should loop over these tranches in order until the specified amount has been successfully transferred.

 ``` solidity
 function getDefaultTranches(address _owner) external view returns (bytes32[]);